nicolodalvit/nicolodalvit.github.io/index.md

 I am a Phd candidate at the Department of Economics at Sciences Po, Paris where I am writing my thesis under the supervision of Prof. [Jean-Marc Robin](https://sites.google.com/site/jmarcrobin/).

+My research interests are labor economics and applied econometrics.

+You can download my [CV here](CV.pdf)

 &nbsp;

 ## Research